-If you are ready to take legal action against the brokerage firm, stockbroker, or financial planning institution responsible for causing your investment losses, a reputable Miami investment loss lawyer at Wolper Law Firm could make all the difference in the success of your case.
+If you are ready to take legal action against the brokerage firm, stockbroker, or financial planning institution responsible for causing your investment losses, a reputable Miami investment loss lawyer at Wolper Law Firm, P.A. could make all the difference in the success of your case.

 To further discuss your legal options for financial recovery, simply give our office a call at 800.931.8452 or complete the quick contact form located at the bottom of this page and schedule your completely free and confidential claim evaluation.